 - Juniper Berry

 Spice and Mint essential oils can be especially strong.
 When I create a seasonal essential oil diffuser blend that is intended to highlight a particular spice or mint oil, I either use the oil in very low quantity or include it in a blend at low proportion.

 Citrus oils, especially Sweet Orange Essential Oil blend well with the spice oils.
 Some individuals like me also enjoy blending mints with the citrus and woody oils.
 Orange essential oil is especially abundant and is one of the most affordable of essential oils.
 It has few contraindications and most people love the aroma.
-During the chilly fall months, I love combining a few drops of ginger, cinnamon, clove, and/or patchouli with Orange, Mandarin or Tangerine.
-Working with the other citrus oils like Bergamot, Lemon, Lime and Grapefruit and the oils in the above list can lead to some lovely combinations.
+During the chilly fall months, I love combining a few drops of ginger, cinnamon, clove, and/or patchouli with Sweet Orange, Mandarin or Tangerine.
+Working with other in the above list can lead to some lovely combinations.

 A Warning About Applying Spice and Mint Oils to the Skin

 My focus within this article is in selecting oils for diffusion.
 When creating blends and topical products that you apply to your skin, remember that many of the spice oils can cause skin irritation and should be used as incredibly low dilutions, if at all.
 For more information, read Essential Oils That May Cause Dermal Irritation and Skin Sensitization.